Knowing When to Quit: Probabilistic Early Exits for Speech Separation: Related Work

-\textbf{Early Exit.} Various strategies are used to construct exit condition, and to train early-exit models.
-In classification tasks, such as image classification, the entropy at each exit has been used as an exit condition~\autocite{teerapittayanon_branchynet_2016,scardapaneDifferentiableBranchingDeep2020} using pre-softmax logits as a proxy for model uncertainty.
-In the context of language modeling the Sparse Universal Transformer~\autocite{tanSparseUniversalTransformer2023} used a stick-breaking construction to define monotonically increasing halting probabilities which down-weighted intermediate activations in later layers to scale down their influence on the final prediction, which was learned through a single loss.
-In the context of speech separation, the Euclidean norm difference between successive blocks has been used as an exit condition in a transformer-based architecture~\autocite{chenDontShootButterfly2020}.
-In speech enhancement the PDRE~\autocite{nakataniHybridProbabilisticDeterministicModel2025} model iteratively applies a deterministic U-net~\autocite{ronneberger2015unet} network to the noisy signal and predicts the parameters of a Gaussian mixture model (GMM), to get a distribution over the clean signal at each iteration, and the network is trained to maximize the weighted sum of log-likelihoods of each step's GMM.
+\paragraph{Early Exit} Various strategies are used to construct early-exit conditions, and to train early-exit models.
+In classification tasks, such as image classification, the entropy at each exit has been used as an exit condition~\autocite{TeerapittayanonBranchynet2017,ScardapaneDifferentiableBranchingIn2020} using pre-softmax logits as a proxy for model uncertainty.
+In the context of language modeling the Sparse Universal Transformer~\autocite{TanSparseUniversalTransformer2023} used a stick-breaking construction to define monotonically increasing halting probabilities which down-weighted intermediate activations in later layers to scale down their influence on the final prediction, which was learned through a single loss.
+In the context of speech separation, the Euclidean norm difference between successive blocks has been used as an exit condition in a transformer-based architecture~\autocite{ChenDonTShoot2020} and early-exit has also been used based on a learned gating function in an iterative model~\autocite{BraliosLatentIterativeRefinement2023}.
+In speech enhancement, PDRE~\autocite{NakataniAHybridProbabilistic2025} iteratively applies a deterministic U-net network to the noisy signal and predicts the parameters of a Gaussian mixture model (GMM), to get a distribution over the clean signal at each iteration, and the network is trained to maximize the weighted sum of log-likelihoods of each step's GMM.
 However, no stopping criteria or exit-conditions were explored to determine when to stop the enhancement process.